nvidia-riva/tutorials/deploy-eks.md

   An [IngressRoute](https://doc.traefik.io/traefik/routing/providers/kubernetes-crd/) enables the Traefik load balancer to recognize incoming requests and distribute them across multiple `riva-api` services.

-  When you deployed the `traefik` Helm chart above, Kubernetes automatically created a local DNS entry for that service: `traefik.default.svc.cluster.local`.
+  If you deployed the above `traefik` Helm chart with `service.type` set to `ClusterIP`, Kubernetes automatically created a local DNS entry for that service: `traefik.default.svc.cluster.local`.
+If you deployed the above `traefik` Helm chart with `service.type` set to `LoadBalancer`, Kubernetes automatically created an external DNS entry for that service which can be obtained from `kubectl get svc` command, e.g. `a7153b60c6e7a44dab6f681d15e111b5-2140342794.us-west-2.elb.amazonaws.com`.

   The IngressRoute definition below matches these DNS entries and directs requests to the `riva-api` service.
 You can modify the entries to support a different DNS arrangement, depending on your requirements.

-  1. Create the following `riva-ingress.yaml` file:
+  1. Create the following `riva-ingress.yaml` file.
+You need to replace `<local_or_external_IP>` with the local or external DNS entry mentioned in the above instruction.

       ```yaml
       apiVersion: traefik.containo.us/v1alpha1